 Modern Foreign Languages

-At Trinity Road School, French is taught across Key Stage 2 by members of staff who have lived and worked in France.
+At Trinity Road School, French teaching across Key Stage 2 is supported by Language Angels to ensure that staff are well supported and guided to delivery correct pronunciation.
 Each class has a 30 minute lesson per week.
-To enrich class-based learning, we also have themed assemblies that develop cultural capital and promote the British Values of mutual respect and tolerance of others.
-Most recently, Key Stage 2 enjoyed an afternoon celebrating European Day of Languages with a carousel of different activities.
-Please see above for more information.
-Following pupil perceptions, a similar event will be organised in the Spring term on the topic of Easter celebrations across Europe.
+To enrich class-based learning, we also have themed assemblies and days, including menus, that develop cultural capital and promote the British Values of mutual respect and tolerance of others.

 French Curriculum